Sheep-y/Modnix/design_doc.md

 3. Modnix, PPML, and Phoenix Point requirements are checked for each mod.
 If out of range, disable and removed from resolution.
 4. Remaining requirements are checked for each mod.
 If missing any requirement, disable and removed from resolution.
 5. Conflicts are checked for each mod.
 Targetted mods are disabled and removed from resolution.
-6. Mods are ordered by LoadsAfter and LoadsBefore.
+6. Mods are ordered by Priority.
 Conflicts cause the rule to be ignored.
 7. Expansion
     1. Mods are parsed and added to resolution.